AnD-startup/dev.to/docs/installation/docker.md

 ## Running the Docker app (advanced)

-DEV provides a `docker-run.sh` script which can be used to run the Docker app with custom options.
+LetsBuild.gg provides a `docker-run.sh` script which can be used to run the Docker app with custom options.

 Please execute the script itself to view all additional options: